 Dr. Biller is the Executive Director of Behavioral Research Institute, Inc., a State licensed Child Abuse Prevention Agency created in 1980.
 He also has a private practice in Cleveland in which his wife and son practice with him.
-Seminary students can obtain internship training at both agencies.
+Dr. Biller is an Approved Clinical